A thought partner for nonprofit leaders navigating growth, complexity, and the systems shaping their work

 Access and equity

 Too often, systems reward familiarity over impact.
-I support organizations in navigating these systems while staying grounded in their values and communities.
+I support organizations in navigating these systems while staying grounded in their values, communities, and long-term vision.

 Sustainability and care

 Growth should not come at the expense of people or purpose.
-I approach this work with attention to pacing, care, and long-term sustainability.
+I approach this work with attention to pacing, capacity, and what it takes to sustain the work over time.

-• I work with leaders of growing nonprofits who are doing meaningful, community-rooted work and navigating what it means to grow—often without the level of support, clarity, or alignment they need.
+• I work with leaders of growing nonprofits who are doing meaningful, community-rooted work and navigating what it means to grow—often within complex systems and without the level of support, clarity, or alignment they need.

-Many are balancing day-to-day demands with bigger questions about strategy, direction, and how their work is understood.
+Many are balancing day-to-day demands with bigger questions about strategy, direction, and how their work is understood—internally and externally.

 I’m especially committed to supporting grassroots organizations—particularly those in rural communities and across the South—that are doing deeply rooted work while navigating limited access to strategic support and funding.

-In select cases, I also engage with small foundations seeking to better understand and support this work more thoughtfully.
+In select cases, I also partner with small foundations seeking to better understand these ecosystems, make sense of complexity, and support this work more thoughtfully.

 If this resonates, I’d welcome the opportunity to connect.